mohPYdev/LORD/README.md

 Connect to the Internet

+Install python on your system

-Double click the venv file
+Double click the run.bat file

 Wait for the website to load

+Visit localhost:3000 to view your system